1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 of hereditary patholog”
 (Medvedev and Lerner, p.
 78)

-“Kol’tsov’s work on “Hereditary
-molecules,” published in 1935 in the journal Nauka i Zhizn\
-anticipated many current discoveries.”
-(Medvedev and Lerner, p.
-79)

 “the
 Pravda article implied “resemblances” between the scientific
 work of Kol’tsov and that of the “fascist thug Lenz.”
 Berg